jonpas/ASEL-Blockly/README.md

 Google's Blockly is a web-based, visual programming editor.
 Users can drag blocks together to build programs.
 All code is free and open source.
 This is a fork of [Blockly](https://github.com/google/blockly).

-This projects adds support for ASEL to Blockly, with _most_ language concepts that are also available in the ASEL text language. **Generation is not supported**, only simple JavaScript generation with names of blocks is prepared.
+This projects adds support for ASEL to Blockly, with _most_ language concepts that are also available in the ASEL text language.
+Generation is partially supported through JavaScript generator.

 ### Branches